awsdocs/iam-user-guide/doc_source/access_policies_access-advisor.md

 + `organizations:ListRoots`
 + `organizations:ListTargetsForPolicy`

-This example shows how you might create an IAM policy that allows viewing service last accessed information for Organizations\.
+This example shows how you might create an identity\-based policy that allows viewing service last accessed information for Organizations\.
 Additionally, it allows read\-only access to all of Organizations\.
 This policy defines permissions for programmatic and console access\.

 ```
 {